MinecraftFreecam/Freecam/README.md

 |Toggle Freecam|Enables/disables Freecam|`F4`|
 |Control Player|Transfers control back to your player, but retains your current perspective (Can only be used while Freecam is active.)|`Unbound`|

+The freecam bind can also be used in conjunction with any of the hotbar keys (`F4` + `1`...`9`) to enter "tripod" mode.
+This enables you to set up multiple cameras with differing perspectives, and switch between them at will.

 ## Settings

 (Configurable via [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) or the config file)